go-aah/docs/faq.md

 ### Does aah supports Hot-Reload for Development?

 Yes, aah detects the file change(s) on aah project then it automatically stops the server, builds it and start the server with updated codebase.
-I'm sure it needs an improvement, so keep me posted.
-Thanks.

 <div class="alert alert-info-blue">
-<p><strong>Note:</strong></p>
-<p>For static file and template files changes server is not restarted, server is restarted only for Go Source code.</p>
+<p><strong>Note:</strong> Static file and template file changes reflects without aah server restart; server is restarted only for Go Source code.</p>
 </div>

 ### Is posting an arbitrary CSRF token pair (cookie and POST data) a vulnerability?